happiestbee/hophacks25/README.md

-# Harmonia - FHA Recovery Support App
+# Pedal - FHA Recovery Support App

 ## 🌸 Project Overview

-Harmonia is a compassionate, AI-powered web application designed to support individuals recovering from Functional Hypothalamic Amenorrhea (FHA).
-Built with empathy at its core, Harmonia provides gentle guidance, personalized insights, and encouraging tools to help users navigate their recovery journey with confidence and self-compassion.
+Pedal is a compassionate, AI-powered web application designed to support individuals recovering from Functional Hypothalamic Amenorrhea (FHA).
+Built with empathy at its core, Pedal provides gentle guidance, personalized insights, and encouraging tools to help users navigate their recovery journey with confidence and self-compassion.

 ## 🎯 Problem Statement